Animal Identifier Free - AI Animal App

 Lens App is a free animal identifier that gives quick results on iOS and Android without requiring a field guide or exact search terms.
 When you wonder "what species is this?", just upload a photo — it can help with wildlife, exotic pets, reptiles, amphibians, marine life, and common animals seen outdoors.

-Visual identification helps when you have a photo but no name for the subject.
-For background taxonomy context, see the Wikipedia overview of animals: https://en.wikipedia.org/wiki/Animal.
+An animal photo can be enough for the app to suggest what species you saw, even if you do not know what to call it.
+For background taxonomy context, see the Wikipedia overview of animals (source: Wikipedia – Animal).
 For privacy, photos deleted after analysis are not kept for later browsing.

 How Animal Identifier Free - AI Animal App Works